rmp135/sql-ts/README.md

 ### columnNameCasing

-Determines the casing for column names before being passed into the name generator.
-Valid values are "pascal" for PascalCase, "camel" for camelCase, "lower" for lowercase and "upper" for UPPERCASE.
-If the value is empty, missing or invalid, no case conversion will be applied to the column names.
+Determines the casing for column names.

 ```json
 {